jdingel/DingelTintelnotSEGS/monte_carlo_continuum_exhibit/ReadMe.md

 * `sum_continuum_{labor,prices}_$(Lambda)_$(pop)_$(shock).dta`:
 records the estimated slopes, intercepts and MSEs when regressing the changes in labor allocation or rents from the continuum model on the CBM/CSP predicted changes.

+* `results%.dta`:
+records summary statistics for the estimated slopes, intercepts and MSEs when regressing the changes in labor allocation or rents from the continuum model on the CBM/CSP predicted changes.